denis-berthier/CSP-Rules-Examples/README.md

 <> The Fewer-steps folder includes the two examples of how to reduce the number of steps in a resolution path (as described in section 6.19 of the Basic User Manual): one using mainly chain rules (the pisces2#523-9.0-W7.clp puzzle) and one using mainly Subset rules (the "Tatooine-Tosche-Station.clp" puzzle).

+<> The Oddagons folder gives six examples of Oddagons, only one of which is useful to lower the W rating, some of which merely disappear when whips are active.
+Some exercises are left to the reader in the latter case: find if there is a combination of rules (not including whips) enough to solve the puzzle without destroying all the oddagons.
+"Usefulness" of an Oddagon is not related to its size: the only "useful" one in the examples here has length 5.

+<> The Tridagons folder gives examples of Tridagons, a recently found exotic pattern.
+Two examples are from "mith".
+They are the first two examples of 9x9 puzzles that I found not to be to be solvable in T&E(2).
+They are not even solvable in gT&E(2) = T&E(W1, 2), nor in T&E(S2, 2).
+They are solvable in T&E(W2, 2) and therefore in T&E(3).
+The tridagon rule (based on a contradictory pattern known as "trivalue oddagon" or "Thor's Hammer") makes it much easier to solve them.
+The third example, also from mith, applies the newly defined Tridagon-Forcing-Whips in two-different ways: with function "solve" and with function "solve-w-preferences".
+In the example, giving Tridagons a preference over whips makes the solution simpler.<br>
+Finally, several automated proofs that the trivalue oddagon pattern is contraidctory are given.
+This illustrates how CSP-Rukescan be used as an assistant theorem prover (as was already shown in the Slitherlink case).

 <> The eleven-impossible-3-digit-patterns folder gives a complete analysis of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
 After the trivalue oddagon pattern, this is the second such pattern.